- What Is a Digital Twin?

 What Is a Digital Twin for Architecture, Engineering, and Construction?

-In the architecture, engineering, and construction (AEC) industry, a digital twin is a comprehensive replica of a built asset and its systems.
+Digital twins in architecture, engineering, and construction (AEC) are comprehensive replicas of built assets and their systems.

 - A building